 On this basis, the following recommendations were disseminated to enhance the use of teaching and learning technologies for animal husbandry education in the Delta State of Nigeria:

 Schools and other related organizations, such as colleges and universities, should purchase and make available to students and teachers cheap and effective learning tools such as notebooks, tablets, and mobile applications.
 There is a need for the establishment of learning resource centers that would enhance the use of ICTs in the delivery of animal husbandry programs.
-Digital literacy should be included in teacher education and professional development curricula to ensure that teachers are ready to give effective digital learning to the students.
+Digital literacy should be included in teacher education and professional development curricula to ensure that teachers are ready to give effective digital learning to students.
 Pupils should take a set of classes on how best they can use the tools available to learn or research to make them qualify as experts in e-learning.

 To strengthen access to agricultural education that is dominant in rural areas, the government and the telecommunication firms should work together to improve internet connectivity.
 Schools should also secure some form of mobile power source, like solar-regulated stations or backup generators, which can act in the event of power blackouts that often affect the efficiency of the digital learning process.
 Local institutions should progress and incorporate culturally relevant information in the content of animal husbandry for the education of the people in Delta State.
 Thus, the following recommendations have been developed to ensure that various forms of digital resources, which include e-books, video tutorials, and interactive simulations, are developed concerning the local agricultural practices and problems.